hansemannn/hansemannn/README.md

 ### Open Source

-I spend some of my time in open source projects (roughly since 2014), primarily on iOS related projects as well as the [Appcelerator Titanium](https://www.appcelerator.com/) ecosystem (acquired by Axway in 2016).
+I spend some of my time in open source projects (roughly since 2014), primarily on iOS related projects as well as the [Titanium](https://tidev.io/) ecosystem (formerly `Appcelerator`, acquired by Axway in 2016).

 ### Sponsorship